fzi-forschungszentrum-informatik/ros_bt_py/README.md

 **Warning**
 rosapi <=0.11.9 has issues with service calls with non empty requests on python3 (ROS >= noetic).
+The following error in the terminal window where your started ros_bt_py is a indication of this issue:
-As of August 2020, this means using the latest git version of the rosbridge_suite, of which rosapi is a part of.
+` Error processing request: field services must be a list or tuple type` As of August 2020, mitigating this means using the latest git version of the rosbridge_suite, of which rosapi is a part of.
 ```bash
 git clone https://github.com/RobotWebTools/rosbridge_suite.git
 ```